I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_filter_move_filter_parameters.md

 `SourceVPortId`

 An NDIS_NIC_SWITCH_VPORT_ID value that specifies the identifier of the VPort on which this filter was previously set.

+`DestQueueId`

+An NDIS_RECEIVE_QUEUE_ID value that specifies the identifier of the receive queue on which the filter is to be moved.
+For more information, see the Remarks section.

+`DestVPortId`

+An NDIS_NIC_SWITCH_VPORT_ID value that specifies the identifier of the VPort on which this filter is to be moved.

 ## Remarks
 This structure is used in OID set requests of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451845">OID_RECEIVE_FILTER_MOVE_FILTER</a>.